opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

 meta_description: We publish 5 HNSW hyperparameters that sketch the good recall and good throughput region reasonably well.
 Customers can try them sequentially and stop once the expectred recall is reached.
 ---

 Vector search is an essential component in many ML and data science pipelines.
-In the era of LLM, vector search has become the backbone technology for [RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/), that finding relevant context from a large collection of documents to improve generation quality.
-Doing exact KNN vector search in large scale can be very expensive.
-Thus, Approximate Nearest Neighbor (ANN) search methods, such as [Hierarchical Navigable Small Worlds](https://arxiv.org/pdf/1603.09320) (HNSW) is often used for efficiency [1].
+In the context of LLMs, vector search is the backend technology supporting [retrieval augmented generation](https://aws.amazon.com/what-is/retrieval-augmented-generation/) (RAG) where the goal is to find relevant content from a large collection of documents to improve LLM output.
+Since finding the exact k-nearest neighbors can be expensive on large document corpus, Approximate Nearest Neighbor (ANN) search methods, such as [Hierarchical Navigable Small Worlds](https://arxiv.org/pdf/1603.09320) (HNSW), are often used for efficiency [1].

 Finding the right configurations of HNSW is essentially a multi-objective problem.
-The two objectives are the search quality and search speed.
-Search quality is often measured by recall@k, that is the fraction of the top k ground truth neighbors found in the k results returned by the HNSW.
+In this blog, we focus on two objectives:  search quality and search speed.
+The index building time and index size is left as future work.
+Search quality is often measured by recall@k, defined as the fraction of top k ground truth neighbors found in the k results returned by HNSW.
 Search speed is often measured by query throughput, that is the number of queries executed per second.

 The hyperparameters of HNSW decide the connection density of the graph in HNSW.
-A denser graph in HNSW usually has better recall but lower query throughput while a sparser graph usually has higher query throughput but lower recall.
+A denser graph usually has better recall but lower query throughput while a sparser graph usually has higher query throughput but lower recall.
 Identifying the configurations that satisfy the recall and latency requirements involves trying potentially many configurations and currently there is limited guidance on how to do it.

 We focus on 3 most important HNSW hyperparameters:

 * `M` – The maximum number of edges per vector in a graph.
-Higher values increase memory consumption but may improve search approximation.
+Higher values increase memory consumption but may improve search quality.
 * `efSearch` – The size of the candidate queue during search traversal.
-Larger values increase search latency but may improve approximation quality.
+Larger values increase search latency but may improve search quality.
 * `efConstruction` – Similar to efSearch, but used during index construction.
 Controls queue size when inserting new nodes.
-Larger values increase index build time but may improve search quality.
+Higher values increase index build time but may improve search quality.

-While one could use general Hyperparameter Optimization (HPO) technique to solve this problem, it can be expensive and the gain of it can be limited.
-Especially given we know the algorithm we want to optimize.
-Thus, we can use meta-learning to learn a set of good configurations that are close to the optimal while being very effective [3, 4].
+One approach is general Hyperparameter Optimization (HPO) technique, an automated process that systematically searches for the optimal combination for a black box function [5, 6].
+However, HPO can be expensive with limited gain [3], particularly in a white box senario where we know the algoritim to be optimized.
+Consequently, transfer-learning methodologies, where knowledge gained from solving one dataset is applied to a different but related dataset, enable us to derive a collection of advantageous configurations that approximate optimality while maintaining high efficacy [3, 4].

-Based on the technique introduced in the next section, we publish a list of 5 HNSW configurations that build denser and denser graph.
-The list of 5 configurations sketch the good recall and good throughput region reasonably well, and are close to the Pareto Frontiers across a wide range of datasets.
-In practice, our customers only need to **evaluate the 5 configurations sequentially**, and stop trying once the recall reaches their expectation.
+In summary, based on the technique introduced in the next section, we publish a list of 5 HNSW configurations that build denser and denser HNSW graph.
+The list of 5 configurations sketch good recall and good throughput region reasonably well, and represent different trade-offs between search quality and speed, across a wide range of datasets.
+In practice, users need only **evaluate the five configurations sequentially**, stopping once recall meets their expectations, as testing the configurations in this order will likely produce increasingly search quality.

 ```Python
 {'M': 16,  'efConstruction': 128, 'efSearch': 32}